Monument Valley (video game): Reception

 Monument Valley sold 500,000 copies in a month, and one million copies in three months.
 In November 2014, the game had sold 1.4 million copies and by January 2015, the game had sold 2.4 million copies.
 In January 2015, Ustwo noted that the game had seen a large amount of software piracy, with 95% of the installs on Android and 60% on iOS devices coming from unpaid copies; the company asserted some of these may include users installing on multiple devices but believe the majority was through users that had not purchased the title.
 While these numbers were discouraging, the company asserted it will continue to develop premium titles for mobile devices.
 Despite the piracy, Ustwo stated they have exceeded $6 million in revenue from sales of the game as of mid-January 2015, exceeding the $1.4 million in development costs.
 By January 2016, USTwo reported that more than 24 million users have downloaded the game, the ten-fold increase from 2015 partially due to legitimate giveaways of the game through Apple's App Store, Google Play, and Amazon Underground.
 Of about seven million of the free downloads through Apple, about 35% of them purchased the "Forgotten Shores" expansion.
 Ustwo reported total sales over $14 million from 26 million copies by May 2016.

 The game was named as a finalist for Innovation Award, Best Visual Art, and Best Handhold/Mobile Game for the 2015 Game Developers Choice Awards, and was an honorable mention for Best Design.
-The game won Outstanding Achievement in Art Direction, as well as nominated for Outstanding Achievement in Game Direction, Outstanding Innovation in Gaming, Mobile Game of the Year, and the D.I.C.E.
-Spirit Award at the 18th Annual D.I.C.E.
-Awards by the Academy of Interactive Arts & Sciences.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Monument Valley with Outstanding Achievement in Art Direction, as well as nominations for Outstanding Achievement in Game Direction, Outstanding Innovation in Gaming, Mobile Game of the Year, and the D.I.C.E.
+Sprite Award.
 It won the 2015 International Mobile Gaming Awards' Grand Prix.
 The title won the BAFTA Video Game Awards for best "British Game" and "Mobile/Handheld Game", while nominated for "Best Game", "Artistic Achievement", and "Original Property" awards.
 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards Monument Valley won the category Game, Special Class and was nominated for Game Design, New IP and Art Direction, Fantasy.
 Time magazine placed the game on their best of list while being Game Informer's "Editor's Choice" for "Best Mobile Exclusive".